This is my article series to teach people how to build iPhone and iPad applications who have no programming experience.

 7. Multiple Orientations – Size Classes

-In this lesson, you’ll learn about size classes and how they can aid us in laying elements out in different orientations and screen sizes
+In this lesson, you’ll learn about stack views and how they can aid us in laying elements out

 8. Completing the UI with Auto Layout and Size Classes

-In this lesson, you’ll use what you learned about auto layout and size classes and finish adding additional elements to the user interface.
+In this lesson, you’ll use what you learned about auto layout and stack views and finish adding additional elements to the user interface.

 9. Basic building blocks of Swift programming